-- Calibration errors: With conventional point-source calibration methods, and even under the best observing conditions, the achieved dynamic range will rarely exceed a few hundred.
+Image Fidelity: With conventional point-source calibration methods, and even under the best observing conditions, the achieved dynamic range will rarely exceed a few hundred.
 The limiting factor is the atmospheric phase stability.
 If the target source contains more than 50 mJy in compact structures (depending somewhat on band), self-calibration can be counted on in improving the images.
 Dynamic ranges in the thousands can be achieved using these techniques.
+At this level, the limitations are generally due to errors in the calculation of the correlation coefficient ('closure' errors).
+Recent (1998) software changes in the VLA's calculation of these coefficients have dramatically reduced the level of these errors for continuum observing, particularly for the narrower bandwidths where these errors were larger.

-If the target source is bright enough for dynamic ranges exceeding 10,000 (based on peak/rms thermal noise) to be conceivable, use of one of the spectral line correlator modes should be considered, since the correlator errors associated with the continuum system are virtually nonexistent with the spectral line modes. - Invisible structures: An interferometric array acts as a spatial filter, so that for any given configuration, structures on a scale larger than the fringe spacing of the shortest baseline will be completely absent.
+If the target source is bright enough for dynamic ranges exceeding 10,000 (based on peak/rms thermal noise) to be conceivable, use of one of the spectral line correlator modes should be considered, since the correlator errors which limit the dynamic range are greatly reduced.
+However, due to inherent limitations in correlator capacity, this will necessarily require a reduction in bandwidth by a factor of at least 4.
+If the target source is only slightly resolved, use of the continuum mode with phased array observing will reduce the 'closure' errors without loss of bandwidth.

+Invisible structures: An interferometric array acts as a spatial filter, so that for any given configuration, structures on a scale larger than the fringe spacing of the shortest baseline will be completely absent.
 Diagnostics of this effect include dark bowls around extended objects, and large-scale stripes in the image.
 Table 3 gives the largest scale visible to each configuration/band combination.

-- Poorly sampled Fourier plane: Unmeasured Fourier components are assigned values by the deconvolution algorithm.
+Poorly sampled Fourier plane: Unmeasured Fourier components are assigned values by the deconvolution algorithm.
 While this often works well, sometimes it fails noticeably.
 The symptoms depend upon the actual deconvolution algorithm used.
 For the CLEAN algorithm, the tell-tale sign is a fine mottling on the scale of the synthesized beam, which sometimes even organizes itself into coherent stripes.
-Further details are to be found in Reference 1. - Sidelobes from confusing sources: At 90 and 20 cm, large numbers of background sources are located throughout the primary antenna beam.
+Further details are to be found in Reference 1.

+Sidelobes from confusing sources: At 90 and 20 cm, large numbers of background sources are located throughout the primary antenna beam.
 Sidelobes from these objects will lower the image quality of the target source.
 Although bandwidth and time-averaging will tend to reduce the effects of these sources, the very best images will require careful imaging of all significant background sources.
 The AIPS task IMAGR is well suited to this task at $\lambda 20$ cm.
 The problem at $\lambda 90$ cm is much worse, and is greatly complicated by the non-coplanar nature of the array, as described in Section 3.4.4.
-Table 3 gives the highest flux density expected of these background sources, and the total background flux density. - Sidelobes from strong sources: Another image-degrading effect is that due to strong nearby sources.
+Table 3 gives the highest flux density expected of these background sources, and the total background flux density.

+Sidelobes from strong sources: Another image-degrading effect is that due to strong nearby sources.
 Again, the 20 and 90 cm bands are especially affected.
 The active Sun will be visible to any D configuration daytime spectral line observation at these bands.
 Even with 50 MHz bandwidth in continuum mode, the active Sun can ruin the short spacings of observations within about 20 degrees of the Sun.
 The quiet Sun poses a lesser threat, so the general rule is to go ahead and observe, even if the target source is close to the Sun.
 At 90 cm, observations within approximately 10 degrees of Cygnus A, Cassiopeia A, Taurus A, and Virgo A will be greatly degraded.